 Brake dust accumulation on your wheels is usually a sign of normal wear.
 If you notice that there is less brake dust accumulating on your wheels, that could be a sign that your pads may need to be replaced.

 Feel your steering wheel and brake pedal

-If you can feel vibration in the brake pedal or the steering wheel whilst braking, this could be a sign of brake pad issues.
+If you can feel a vibration in the brake pedal or the steering wheel whilst braking, this could be a sign of brake pad issues.

-Keep watch over your vehicle’s brake pad
+Keep watch over your vehicle’s pads

-In many cars you can see through the wheel to check your brake pads.
+In many cars, you can see through the wheel to check your brake pads.
 If they look especially thin – less than ¼ inch – they likely need replacing.

 Listen to your vehicle’s brakes

 Most vehicles’ pads are designed to produce a scraping sound as an early warning, indicating that replacement is required.